Hide, lock and protect Excel formulas from being copied

 - Go to the “Review” tab on the Excel toolbar and click on the “Protect Sheet” button.

 This should bring up the “Protect Sheet” menu, which allows you to set a password for your worksheet.
-After setting a password by typing it in the field labeled as “Password to protect worksheet” (which you can even leave blank) and pressing “OK”, the formulas (which you have previously selected in step 1) that are located on your worksheet should be protected with the original Microsoft Excel worksheet formula protection.
+After setting a password by typing it in the field labeled as “Password to protect worksheet” (which you can even leave blank) and pressing “OK”, the equations (which you have previously selected in step 1) that are located on your worksheet should be protected with the original Microsoft worksheet formula protection.

-This process also prevents the formulas in the cells from being edited.
+This process also prevents the equations in the cells from being edited.
 Now whenever any user attempts to edit any cell you have protected in this manner the alert window that is displayed in this screenshot should come up:

 The original Excel formula protection is weak and inefficient.

-Any method that just involves hiding Excel formulas does not provide sufficient formula protection, since any hidden formulas of an Excel workbook can easily be made visible or be fetched through some other means.
+Any method that just involves hiding Excel formulas does not provide sufficient formula protection, since any hidden formulas of an workbook can easily be made visible or be fetched through some other means.

-The main goal of Excel spreadsheet copy protection is to remove formulas from cells to make them unavailable to anyone.
-If the formulas are not secured then anyone who has permission to open your Excel workbook (even if it was protected with a password, license key and/or a hardware dongle) may copy all of the data and formulas (manually or by using some software) into an unprotected workbook and use your intellectual property without any restrictions.
+The main goal of spreadsheet copy protection is to remove formulas from cells to make them unavailable to anyone.
+If the formulas are not secured then anyone who has permission to open your workbook (even if it was protected with a password, license key and/or a hardware dongle) may copy all of the data and formulas (manually or by using some software) into an unprotected workbook and use your intellectual property without any restrictions.